aparthas3112/aparthas3112.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: I am..
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Astrophysicist | Data-Driven Scientist

 profile:
   align: right
-  image: prof_pic.jpg
+  image: testimage.jpg
-  image_cicular: false # crops the image to make it circular
+  image_cicular: True # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
+  #<p>Max Planck Institute of Radio Astronomy</p>
-    <p>123 your address street</p>
+   #<p>123 your address street</p>
-    <p>Your City, State 12345</p>
+   #<p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, welcome to my corner of the internet.

+Here you'll find all about my research, software development projects, blog posts and my various side hustles.
+My CV can be found [here](/cv/).

+I'm an astrophysicist.
+I study neutron stars and use them to search for the weakest gravitational waves in the Universe.
+Detecting these gravitational waves can help us understand the evolution of galaxies, the dyamics of supermassive black hole mergers and solve some of the biggest fundamental questions in physics.
+See [this](/projects/gwb) article, where the exciting prospects of such a discovery and how astronomers around the world are collaborating to detect this signal are discussed.

+My research also involves software development and data science.
+I am the lead developer of the data analysis pipeline used for the <a href="https://www.sarao.ac.za/gallery/meerkat/">MeerKAT radio telescope</a> in South Africa.
+This is one of the most sensitive radio telescopes in the world.
+I spent a few weeks in Cape Town commissioning this telescope.
+See [here](/projects/capetown) for some great photos from this trip.

+I also develop Bayesian inference software to aid the detection of weak gravitational waves.
+[Here](/projects/inference) are some talks and tutorials I have given to students around the world on timing neutron stars, Bayesian statistics and using the relevant software packages.

+I am very passionate about science outreach and have given more than 60 talks to non-scientific audiences around the globe.

+When I'm outdoors, I enjoy long-distance cycling and adventure sports.
+When indoors, I enjoy gaming.

+If not astrophysics, I would either like to be a neuroscientist or a Formula One data scientist.